homjxi0e/ReaCOM/Classes/mmc.md

 ## Author bohops
 Synopsis:
-Microsoft Management Console is including the file to invoke CLSID to drag the files Scriptlet or payload anything you want to execute it
+Microsoft Management Console is including the file to invoke CLSID to drag Scriptlet or payload anything you want to execute it

 MMC.exe:
 MMC – CLSID Web Address Link